newageoflight/gsse-anki/primer.md

     - **Section leaders** and **Teams** send final products to the **Auditors** for review, quality control and finalisation.
     - Coordinating the project, setting goals, calling meetings, etc. is done by the **Project Manager**.
 However, anyone is free to make suggestions or contribute ideas about the coordination/running of the project at any time.
 - In the long term, we are aiming to facilitate a Wiki-style contribution model with the aim of allowing simultaneous contribution and auditing, as well as greater team flexibility and allowing contributors to contribute to any section of their choice at any time.
 However the exact implementation of this concept is up for discussion.
-- The Notion acts as a project board for our tasks
+- The Notion acts as a project board for our tasks and will contain all the TODOs.
 - The Discord server and Facebook Group are where project communication should take place
 - The Github is where cards will be hosted during the development process. *Everybody is highly encouraged to learn the basics of Git and Github*.
+- For more information on collaboration workflows, see the [protocols](./protocols.md)

 ## Disciplinary procedures
 - **Contributors** who are not contributing will be given a warning.
 Enough warnings may result in a call for a vote-kick.